At a Glance

 ✨Tip Number 2

 Showcase your projects on platforms like GitHub.
-Highlight any AI algorithms or computational chemistry tools you've developed, as this will demonstrate your practical skills and passion for the field to us.
+Highlight any AI algorithms or computational chemistry tools you've developed, as this will demonstrate your practical skills and passion for the field to potential employers.

 ✨Tip Number 3

 Stay updated on the latest advancements in AI and computational chemistry.
-Follow relevant journals, blogs, and social media accounts to engage with current trends and innovations that could be beneficial for your role with us.
+Follow relevant journals, blogs, and social media accounts to engage with current trends and innovations that could be beneficial in interviews.

 ✨Tip Number 4

-Prepare to discuss how you can translate scientific goals into software solutions during interviews.
-Think of examples where you've successfully integrated technology into research, as this aligns with our mission at StudySmarter.
+Prepare to discuss how you can translate scientific goals into software solutions.
+Be ready to provide examples of past projects where you successfully integrated technology into research, showcasing your problem-solving abilities.

 We think you need these skills to ace Computational Chemist & AI Engineer